TRENT-OS/demo_iot_app/README.md

 CloudConnector about every 5 seconds to send a message to the configured broker.
 The already included default XML configuration file is set to connect to a Mosquitto MQTT broker running inside the test container.

-## Run

-To run this demo, just call the "run_demo.sh" script found in this repository from inside the test container and pass it the build directory of the demo.

-    ./run_demo.sh <path-to-project-build>